ammar-tanwar/bloglearnbay/posts/no-code-machine-learning-just-gone-viral-but-what's-that.md

 ### - Reduce costs while increasing profits:-

-Machine learning with no programming can also help you enhance the profit margins of a firm by creating less manpower and higher output generation.
+Machine Learning with no programming can also help you enhance the profit margins of a firm by creating less manpower and higher output generation.

 ### - Improve your decision-making skills:-